sbkaf/tetris/README.md

 Based on https://github.com/Btsan/webcanvas_tetris

-The score/trophy and level icons are from the Carbon icons from [Iconify](https://iconify.design)
+The SVG icons are from the Carbon icons from [Iconify](https://iconify.design)